-6.1 Determine Vegetation Formations
+Determine Vegetation Formations 6.1

 The hazardous vegetation formations for each aspect of the development within 140m of the asset have been identified according to Keith (2004).
-The bushfire threat emanates from grassland located to the northeast and northwest of the subject building at a distance greater than 140m from the proposal.
+The bushfire threat emanates from bushland located to the north and south of the subject building.
+This includes vegetation both within and external to the subject site boundaries.

-Within 140m of the site, lots contain existing large lot residential developments with curtilages comprising lawns, shrubs and occasional trees, which do not constitute a hazard.
+Within 140m of the site, lots to the east and west contain existing residential developments with curtilages comprising lawns, shrubs and occasional trees, which do not constitute a hazard.